Thailand’s Monster Venomous Centipede

 They are nocturnal and feed on insects and small animals of a similar size to themselves, including lizards, frogs, and small rodents.

 A bite from one of these centipedes is extremely painful, and the pain can last for four or five days.
 Severe swelling and bruising often result from being bitten.
 Some people may suffer more adverse effects, such as breathing difficulties and a rapid heartbeat.
-Children are especially at risk and should be taken to the hospital if bitten by one of these centipedes.
-It is probably a good idea to see a Doctor anyway if you get bitten.
+If bitten, it’s best to seek medical care, especially for children or if symptoms are severe.